 Toots for the Rock & Roll Hall of Fame

-Asked if Toots’ work bears comparison to others already in the Rock Hall, guitarist Warren Haynes says Toots “stands among the giants like Otis, Ray Charles, Solomon Burke, Jackie Wilson and Sam Cooke.”
+Asked if Toots’ work bears comparison to others already in the Rock Hall, guitarist Warren Haynes says Toots “stands among the giants, like Otis, Ray Charles, Solomon Burke, Jackie Wilson, and Sam Cooke.”
 Ziggy Marley calls him “a father figure.”
 Trey Anastasio concurs: “Like so many people, I’ve loved his music my entire life.
-It was ubiquitious, playing at parties and gatherings.
-It felt like an element, like air".
+It was ubiquitous, playing at parties and gatherings.
+It felt like an element, like air."